Azraq Wetland Reserve: History

 The wetlands were created around 250,000 BC as a result of being fed by aquifers.
 Azraq has, since ancient times, been the crossroads of both human trade routes and bird migrations.
 Millions of cubic meters of freshwater attracted camels caravans carrying spices and herbs traveling between Arabia, Mesopotamia, and Syria.
 Millions of migrating birds stopped in Azraq between Africa and Europe.
-However, in the 1960s, water began to be pumped to support Amman's booming population.
-In 1978, the Royal Society for the Conservation of Nature established Azraq as a wetlands reserve.
-By 1992, however, the springs dried up, and the aquifers that had once gushed ceased to provide.
+However, in the 1960s, water from the acquifers began to be pumped to support Amman's booming population.
+In 1978, the Royal Society for the Conservation of Nature (RSCN) established Azraq as a wetlands reserve.
+By 1992, however, the springs had dried up, and the aquifers that had once gushed ceased to provide.
 All the water buffalos of Azraq died, and many migrating birds went to the Sea of Galilee instead.

 Azraq today

-The Azraq wetlands have been described as in the state of "ecological collapse".
+The Azraq wetlands have been described as in a state of "ecological collapse".
 RSCN continues to fight an uphill battle against rising population and a growing demand for water.
 The 10000000 m3 of water per year provided by the Jordanian Ministry of Water to maintain Azraq is only sufficient to restore Azraq to 10% of its original size.
 As of 2018, there are more than 500 illegal wells still pumping water from Azraq.
 In just 37 years, the number of migrant birds has reduced from 347,000 as of February 2, 1967, to 1200 birds as of February 2, 2000.
 Azraq provides drinking water for one-quarter of Amman.
 25 km2 once covered by wetlands have now dried up.